 Your employer must apply for your work permit at the UWV Werkbedrijf in Zoetermeer.
 It generally takes about five weeks before a decision is taken.
 You are not allowed to start to work before a work permit has been granted.

 All foreign students with a Dutch job are obliged by law to take out Dutch health insurance, called basisverzekering.
 This insurance costs approximately 100 euro/month for the basic package.
-Read more about Dutch public healthcare insurance.
+It is possible to apply for health care allowance.

 Labour Inspection, the IND and the UWV Werkbedrijf are actively checking if companies and students adhere to all the rules.